bow-simulation/virtualbow-website/docs/contributing.md

 And of course be sure to report any bugs or other problems you encounter.
 If you have a GitHub account, feel free to go directly to the project's [issue tracker](https://github.com/bow-simulation/virtualbow/issues) for creating new issues or adding your ideas and opinions on existing ones.

+If you feel adventurous you can also try the [latest development build](https://github.com/bow-simulation/virtualbow/releases/tag/latest) and test upcoming features before they are released.

 **Software Development**

 VirtualBow is written in C++ and uses the Qt framework for the user interface.